Kevin Hardy (linebacker): Jacksonville Jaguars

-Hardy was selected by the Jacksonville Jaguars with the second overall choice in the 1996 NFL Draft, signing a six-year $14.8 million contract with a six million dollar signing bonus.
+Hardy was selected by the Jacksonville Jaguars in the first round with the second overall choice in the 1996 NFL draft, signing a six-year $14.8 million contract with a six million dollar signing bonus.
 Hardy's fellow linebacker at Illinois, Rice, was selected with the third overall choice.

 Hardy became the first defensive rookie in franchise history to start on opening day, going on to start 15 games at strongside linebacker.
 He recorded 130 tackles (second on the team), 5.5 sacks (third in the NFL among rookies), 7 quarterback hurries, 2 interceptions (tied for the team lead), 7 passes defensed, 2 forced fumbles, one fumble recovery and was named to the NFL All-Rookie team.

 In 1997, he was limited with injuries, starting 11 out of 13 games at strongside linebacker.
 He tallied 73 tackles (3 for loss), 2.5 sacks, 5 quarterback hurries and one pass defensed.
 He suffered a sprained left medial collateral ligament against the Dallas Cowboys, missing 3 contests and seeing limited action in several games the remainder of the season because of the injury.
 He was able to start the wild card playoff game against the Denver Broncos, collecting 8 tackles.

 In 1998, with the signing of free agent Bryce Paup, he was moved to weakside linebacker and started all 16 games.
 He had a franchise record 186 tackles, while also making 1.5 sacks, 10 quarterback hurries, 2 interceptions, 7 passes defensed, 2 forced fumbles and one fumble recovery.
 He set a franchise record (for postseason or regular season) with 23 tackles in the Divisional playoff game against the New York Jets, while also having a sack and a forced fumble.